prg318/ripchord/README.md

     cmake ../
     make

+## CLAP Support

+ripchord can be built as a CLAP unit with the help of https://github.com/free-audio/clap-juce-extensions

+Follow the instructions on the clap-juce-extensions README and modify the included `CMakeLists-CLAP.txt` file to build CLAP.

 # open source

 Ripchord is open source under the GNU General Public License v3.0.
 The license can be found here: https://github.com/trackbout/ripchord/blob/master/LICENSE